glover52/ProjectEuler/README.md

 What can it be used for
 --------------
-If you need to learn a new language forprogramming this is especially helpful, and even better if you've done some of the challenges before in another language.
+If you need to learn a new language for programming this is especially helpful, and even better if you've done some of the challenges before in another language.
 I have personally found this useful as I am unable to constantly produce difficult challenges for myself as an amateur programmer trying to learn a new language and I refer it to anyone who asks me for any tips in learning a new language.

 What I've used
 --------------